Street Naming & Numbering

 Residential

-- A property name for a property if your existing property has a name only (this is rare and will usually only occur because there are no numbered properties on your street) and you wish to change it, though we will look to see if it is possible to allocate a number (e.g. if your street has existing numbered properties on it)
+• A property name for a property if your existing property has a name only (this is rare and will usually only occur because there are no numbered properties on your street) and you wish to change it, though we will always check to see if it is possible to allocate a number as a property number aids the emergency services and delivery services to find you much more effectively and efficiently than a property name.

 Commercial